SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

   * talk to Nabil if you have other packages that you want a package to be re-templated
   * 0.9 test suites - read the docs/travis/circle CI used to be very slow - now with Azure much quicker
   * 100% mock coverages of all - most don't need to be online tests
-  * discrepency of CI on master to other packages needs to be addressed
+  * discrepancy of CI on master to other packages needs to be addressed
   * why do we run things on circle?
     * quick and easy to use
     * good artifact support uploads for docs/figure tests